OPS-E2E-PPE/E2E_DocFxV3/E2E_DocsBranch_Dynamic/service/data-security.md

 # Azure Blockchain Service security

 Azure Blockchain Service uses several Azure capabilities to keep your data secure and available.
-Data is secured using isolation, encryption, and authentication.
+Data are secured using isolation, encryption, and authentication.

 ## Isolation